OmarEinea/IoTTestbed/README.md

-### Setup and Deployment
+### Setup

-1. To install all packages required for this application, use the following command:
+1. Install all packages required for this application using this command:
     ```bash
     pip install -r requirements.txt
     ```

-2. After applying changes to the application layout, run the following command:
+2. After applying changes to the application layout (using QT Designer), run this command:
     ```bash
     pyuic5 iottestbed.ui -o layout.py
     ```

-3. To convert the application into an "exe" executable, use the following command (find .exe in dist/ folder):
+### Deployment
+- To run the application directly through Python, simply use this command:
     ```bash
+    python main.py
+    ```

+- To convert the application into an "exe" executable, use this command (find .exe in dist/ folder):
+    ```bash
-    pyinstaller --clean --onefile -w main.py
+    pyinstaller --clean --onefile -w main.py -n iottestbed
     ```